chenyx04/Spectral-Stitching/users_guide.md

 ### Output File Format

-We provide two formats of output.
+We support two formats of output.
 By default, the output is in blocks.
 Each block is printed separately.
-If you want a contiguous SNP sequence from start to the end ignoring the blocks, please use -nb or --noblock option when running.
+If you want a contiguous SNP sequence from start to the end ignoring the blocks, please use the -nb or --noblock options.

 ### Algorithm procedure

-When we read in a refhap reads file, we will get the contactmap from all the reads and the quality scores.
-Then the blocks are determined by finding all the connected components from the contact map.
-Then spectral-stitching algorithm runs on each block seperately.
-In the future release we will add parallel property for our program.
+When reading in a refhap reads file, we will get the contactmap from all the reads and the quality scores.
+The blocks are then determined by finding all the connected components from the contact map.
+The Spectral-Stitching algorithm runs on each block separately and sequentially.
+In the future release, we will add parallel computing options to our program.

-Note: In the new implementation of python version, we use the same definition of block as refhap and probhap etc, which is not identical to 10X definition, the one we use for evaluation package.
-For this version we are showing less blocks.
-The comparison of two different version is shown in `evaluation\new_implemention_comparison.png`.
+Note: In the new implementation of the Python code, we use the same definition of block as refhap and probhap etc, which is not identical to 10X definition, the one we use for evaluation package.
+For this version we are showing fewer blocks.
+The comparison of two different versions is shown in `evaluation\new_implemention_comparison.png`.

 ## Usage of evaluation package

-In folder `evaluation\`, we provide a demo for running on chromosome 20 of NA12878 WGS data.
+In the directory `evaluation\`, we provide a demo for running on Chromosome 20 of NA12878 WGS data.

 First run `subsample&preprocess.py` for subsampling the coverage and generate adjacent matrix file required for main program.

-Then run `pipeline.m` to run spectral-stitching algorithm on generated adjacent matrix.
+Then run `pipeline.m` to run Spectral-Stitching on the generated adjacency matrix.

 Finally, run `measure_performance_across_subsamples.R` to get the metrics switch error rate and unphased SNPs.
 Run `N50.py` to get N50.

-If you have a a adjacent matrix (or contact map) in the same format as `contactmap_demo.csv`, You can run in MATLAB
+If you have an adjacency matrix (or contact map) in the same format as `contactmap_demo.csv`, you can run in MATLAB

 ```
 phased_seq = Spectral_stitching(`contactmap_demo.csv`);